Shingles vaccine

 How many years does Shingrix last?

 Research shows that in people with healthy immune systems, the Shingrix vaccine provides protection for at least seven years.
-There’s not currently a booster shot for shingles vaccination.
+There’s not currently a booster shot for the shingles vaccine.

 The shingles vaccine may cause temporary side effects while your body builds immunity.
 The side effects may be significant enough to keep you from some of your usual activities.

 Usually, these symptoms go away within two to three days.
-You’re more likely to experience side effects if you’re younger.
+You’re more likely to experience side effects from a shingles vaccine if you’re younger.

 Shingrix side effects may include:

 You may ask your doctor whether you can take over-the-counter pain relievers such as acetaminophen or ibuprofen.
-These medicines can help reduce side effects after the shingles shot.
+These medicines can help reduce side effects after the shingles vaccines.

 How soon do side effects start after Shingrix?

-Typically, Shingrix side effects start within days or even hours within receiving the vaccination, and they can resolve on their own within two to five days.
+Typically, Shingrix side effects start within days or even hours of receiving the shingles vaccine, and they can resolve on their own within two to five days.

 Get care